 This module provides students with a range of research skills specific to Modern Languages that will support students in researching and writing their dissertation.
 Topics include: Beginning Research; The Academic Research Process; Mapping a Research Project; Abstract Writing; Resource Evaluation; Research Paper attendance; Working with Theory; Advanced Presentation Techniques; Postgraduate Conference

 DELC416 Academic and Practical Methods in Translation (20 credits)

 This core module explores theories and methodologies of translation.
 Topics covered include: Translation in historical context, Equivalence and Target-language relation; Translation types and strategies; Cultural Factors; Communication and Cognitive Factors; Translation Ethics; Translation Tools.; Translation Software; Translation Quality and Proof-reading; Professional Environment.

 DELC420 Translation Project (80 credits)

-The translation project provides an opportunity to specialise in a topic that interests the student and will be supervised 1-1 by a member of staff with relevant expertise from the Department of European Languages and Cultures.
+The translation project provides an opportunity to specialise in a topic that interests the student and will be supervised 1-1 by a member of staff with relevant expertise from the Department of Languages and Cultures.
 The 15000 word project should include a 5000 word translation of a text selected by the student, with guidance from the supervisor.
 Translation notes should be provided in footnotes.
 A 5000 word critical commentary on the methodological approach and theoretical frame for the translation should be included.

 Students may select a further 60 credits from the following modules: